Skip to content

 dst = "Hello, "

-This pattern appears repeatedly in C code: strncpy + manually \0 terminating.
-If you see strncpy somewhere without a closely following \0 termination step, it is very likely a hidden hazard.
+This pattern appears repeatedly in C code: strncpy followed by manual \0 termination.
+If you see strncpy somewhere without immediate \0 termination handling, it is highly likely a bug.

 Concatenation and Comparison

 strcat appends the source string to the end of the destination string.
-It likewise ignores how much space remains in the destination buffer. strncat is the length-limited version, where the third parameter n refers to the maximum number of characters to append, and strncat guarantees it will automatically add \0 after the append (this is different from strncpy).
+It likewise ignores how much space remains in the destination buffer. strncat is the version with a length limit, where the third parameter n specifies the maximum number of characters to append.
+Furthermore, strncat guarantees that it will automatically add a \0 after appending (this is different from strncpy).

 c